About Lawctopus Law School

 Learn from Advocate Lokenath Chatterjee as he discusses each clause, each section of a contract thread-bare, from a legal and a practical/business perspective.

-Read about the 20 leading cases (the landmark and the recent cases) which have shaped Contract Law.
-We won’t leave you with mere information, we’ll leave you with a question!
+Read and learn about the 20 leading cases (the landmark and the recent cases) which have shaped Contract Law.

 Register for Lawctopus’ Course on Contract Drafting and Negotiation by clicking here.